dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 ### Null-aware operators

 Dart supports several operators to deal with nullability.
-As in JavaScript, the null assignment operator (`??=`), null coalescing operator (`??`), and optional chaining operator (`?.`), are all available in Dart and operate the same as in JavaScript.
+As in JavaScript, Dart supports the null assignment operator (`??=`), null-coalescing operator (`??`), and optional chaining operator (`?.`).
+These operators work the same as JavaScript.

 #### !
 Operator

-In cases where it's safe to assume that a nullable variable or expression is in fact non-null, it's possible to tell the compiler to repress any compile time errors.
-This is done using the (`!`) operator, by placing it as a suffix to the expression.
+In cases where a nullable variable or expression might be non-null, you can tell the compiler to repress any compile time errors using the (`!`) operator.
+Place this operator after the expression.

-(Don't confuse this with Dart's not (`!`) operator, which uses the same symbol but is always prefixed to the expression.)
+Don't confuse this with Dart's not (`!`) operator, which uses the same symbol but place before the expression.

 {:.include-lang}
 ```dart